 Why Are You A Firefighter?

 I was recently invited to speak at the Angola Fire Department Symposium.
-During the last class of the day…Continue
+During the last class of the day which was Leadership: Trust, Love and Thermodynamics, I started off by asking those…Continue

 Added by Isaac Frazier on February 18, 2015 at 2:30pm — No Comments